itspangler/geospatial-humanities-s2024/week/03_aesthetics/exercises/exercise03_lighthouses.md

    5. Set the expression dialog to

           !date_sunk![0:4]

+      In Python, this is called a [substring](https://stackoverflow.com/questions/663171/how-do-i-get-a-substring-of-a-string-in-python).
+The first number specifies how many characters to remove from the left/front of the specified string, and the second number specifies how many characters to remove from the right/end.
+Since our dates are consistently formatted, we can use a simple substring to strip `mmdd` from the right, retaining only `yyyy` at the left.

    6. Again leave Code Block and Enforce Domains untouched.

 Click **Apply** and check the attribute table to see if your calculation succeeded.